Software testing is often thought of as simply making sure the application’s features work as expected.

 How to Write Negative Test Cases

-Coming up with negative test cases requires some creative thinking.
+Writing negative test cases requires some creative thinking.
 Negative testing is often called “destructive testing” as you’re essentially attempting to “break” the app.
 A good place to start is the requirements – don’t test the requirements directly though, test the opposite of them.
 Come at them from a different angle.

 If you’re testing the requirements directly, you’re not conducting negative testing, you’re conducting positive testing.